Competitive Enterprise Institute: Capitalism

+Project 2025

+CEI was a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election, from June 2022 through March 2024.

 Legal advocacy

-The Competitive Enterprise Institute "is one of a small number of think tanks that have a litigation arm to their organization, according to an editorial in the Wall Street Journal. ."
+The Competitive Enterprise Institute "is one of a small number of think tanks that have a litigation arm to their organization, according to an editorial in the Wall Street Journal."

 Center for Class Action Fairness (former project)

 From 2015 to 2019, the Center for Class Action Fairness (CCAF) was part of CEI.
-It has since spun off as part of the new Hamilton Lincoln Law Institute, a free-market nonprofit public-interest law founded by Frank and his CCAF colleague Melissa Holyoak.
+It has since spun off as part of the new Hamilton Lincoln Law Institute, a free-market nonprofit public-interest law founded by former CEI attorneys Ted Frank and Melissa Holyoak.
 CCAF represents class members against what it calls, "unfair class action procedures and settlements."

-CEI argued Frank v.
+CEI and Frank argued Frank v.
 Gaos before the U.S. Supreme Court on October 31, 2018, opposing a proposed class action settlement involving Google, who paid out an $8.5 million settlement including $6 million in cy-près funds and more than $2 million for class-action lawyers.
 Class members were not awarded any part of the settlement.

-In 2015, CEI successfully appealed a class action settlement in a case about the length of Subway's "footlong" sandwiches.
+In 2015, CEI and Frank successfully appealed a class action settlement in a case about the length of Subway's "footlong" sandwiches.
 CEI argued that the proposed settlement benefited only nine people in the class but awarded more than half a million dollars to the class attorneys.
-The Seventh Circuit's ruling rejected the settlement in the Subway case that would have paid plaintiffs' attorneys $525,000 and left the class with nothing.
+Judge Diane Sykes's ruling rejected the settlement in the Subway case that would have paid plaintiffs' attorneys $525,000 and left the class with nothing.
 The court's decision included the statement that "[a] class settlement that results in fees for class counsel but yields no meaningful relief for the class is no better than a racket."